Sagardotegi: Production

 The archetypal sagardotegi in the 16th century would typically resemble a low, two storey farm-building with a tiled roof.
 The three main parts of such a sagardotegi were the pressing area, the storage area and the kitchen.

 The intricate pressing machine was spread across both floor levels.
 It essentially consisted on a large cantilevered beam (dolare haga) which passed between the two central vertical support beams (dolare zutabeak) of the building.
 The fixed end was held in place by a wooden beam (dolare zutabeak) right beside the actual press.
 The far end of the beam sat around a tall wooden screw (ardatza) which ran between beams under the roof (gain hagak) and the ground floor of the building, ending in a capstan-like turning mechanism.
 At the bottom end of the screw hung a stone weight (pisu harria) which rotated in a hole in the ground.
 By turning the screw at the ground floor level, the horizontal beam on the first floor would gradually be pulled downwards and, along with the gravitational pull, exert pressure on the apple press at the far end.
 The apple press itself consisted essentially of a wooden base with a surrounding groove to catch the juices upon which the apple pomace is placed and a wooden platform which pressed down on the apples.
 Today, modern machinery is used to press the apples.

 Apples are collected from the end of September onwards until the middle of November using the kizkia, a tool that resembles a stick with a nail in it.
 They are then scratted (crushed) into pomace in the matxaka using wooden mallets called pisoiak but without cracking the seeds as this would add a bitter taste.
-The pulp (patsa) is then transferred to a press and the must (muztioa) collected (or caught on the ground floor in a vat (tina) in the medieval style sagardotegi), processed and stored in barrels (usually oak or chesnut) in the storage area to mature.
+The pulp (patsa) is then transferred to a press and the must (muztioa) collected (or caught on the ground floor in a vat (tina) in the medieval style sagardotegi), processed and stored in barrels (usually oak or chestnut) in the storage area to mature.

 The barrels vary in size, the smaller are called barrikotea and hold up to 100l, the barrika holds between 100-600l, the bukoia between 600-1000l and the (k)upela or (k)upa more than 1000l.